 Never use steel or aluminum ladders when operating with power tools or any other electricity as they transfer electricity pretty quickly, leading to an electric shock.

 Place a ladder on sturdy and firm terrain where it will not move from side to side and possibly fall over because of the movement of your weight.

-For ladders that need to be placed on something for support, such as the extension ladder, choose the support precisely as it will need to sustain your weight safely.
+For ladders that need to be placed on something for support, such as an extension ladder, choose the support precisely becuase it will need to sustain your weight safely.
 If it seems unstable or thin, do not place your ladder on it; you would be risking property damage and injury to yourself.

 Verify that the maximum weight your ladder can handle (the load capacity) is larger than the weight of you and the equipment you will be using while on the ladder.
 You should be able to find this information on the label.

-Always face the ladder and hold both feet and at least one hand while mounting and dismounting it.
+Always face the ladder and use both feet and at least one hand on the ladder while mounting and dismounting it.

 Extension ladders should be set at an angle of 75 degrees.